rafaelfgomes/bitwarden-docker/README.md

 Bitwarden is a password vault manager like 1Password and LastPass.

-For more information about what is bitwarden you can click [here][Bitwarden Site].
+For more information about what is bitwarden, visit the [official Bitwarden website][Bitwarden Site].

 ## How to install and run